EagleJinWt/YAMCS/README.md

 ---

 ## Buffer Klipper Intigration (Probalbly he most technical part of this project)
 The Mellow LLL Filament buffer uses it's own controller, and cannot talk to klipper directly.
 However, it have two buttons that handles the manual "Feed" and "Retract" feature.
 We can use this feature to integrate it into Klipper.
 Since klipper/MCU-in-general can't control whether a pin can conduct with another pin, we can't simulate buttons on MCU.
 But we can use two mosfets, and it will perfectly simulate a "Button".
-Basically, a mosfet have 3 pins, a Gain(G), a Drain(D), and a Source(S).
+Basically, a mosfet have 3 pins, a Gate(G), a Drain(D), and a Source(S).
 When a voltage higher than a certain threshold is applied between G and S, the D and S will conduct, exactly how buttons works, just in a controlled way.

 ---